sumachandrashekar/SQL/8_Weeks_Challenge/Case Study 6-Clique Bait.md

 * click: count of ad clicks for each visit
 * ***(Optional column)*** cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)

-Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasise the most important points from your findings.
+Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasize the most important points from your findings.

 Some ideas you might want to investigate further include:

 * Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event
 * Does clicking on an impression lead to higher purchase rates?
 * What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
 What if we compare them with users who just an impression but do not click?
-* What metrics can you use to quantify the success or failure of each campaign compared to eachother?
+* What metrics can you use to quantify the success or failure of each campaign compared to each other?